-Feel free to mix it up to best suit your lifestyle, but be sure you are following all of the steps mentioned and touching on as many of them as you can on a daily basis.
+Feel free to mix it up to best suit your lifestyle, but be sure you're incorporating all of the recommended steps and touching on as many of them as you can on a daily basis.

 Whether you’ve made a commitment to lose weight in the new year or you just want to feel more energized, boosting your metabolism with these tips will help you achieve those goals.
 New year or not, there’s never a bad time to take a few super-simple steps to bring out your best self.

 Have questions about your metabolism?
 We have answers.